INRIA/scikit-learn-mooc/slides/concluding_remarks.md

     - Fallacy: comparing different populations
 - Having a heart pressure greater than a threshold triggers specific care which is good.
 A learner will pick up above-threshold heart pressure as good for you
 - Pure predictive settings, these informations are beneficial for their predictions.
 However
     - should not be trusted when designing interventions
- - interpretation is subject to caution
+    - interpretation must be subject to caution

 ???